Programs that foster undergraduate success

 Writing skills are essential to success in the professional world.
-WSU’s nationally acclaimed Writing Program teaches, tutors, and assesses writing to help students communicate effectively.
-Before beginning the junior year, all students must complete a Writing Portfolio.
-Required for graduation, it evaluates students’ readiness to write at the requisite level for upper-division courses in their major.
+WSU’s nationally acclaimed Writing Program supports, tutors, and assesses writing to help students communicate effectively.
+Before beginning the junior year, all students must assemble a Writing Portfolio.
+Required for graduation, the portfolio is used to evaluate students’ readiness to write at the requisite level for upper-division courses in their major.

 Common Reading Program